 As subsets of Generative AI, tools such as ChatGPT and DALE-E are only a few examples of popular AI innovations.
 The former is an AI language processing technology, that is receiving mixed reviews from educators and language experts.

-Despite its positives, many are concerned about its impact on learners critical thinking and analytical writing skills.
-Still, the modern day teacher can use ChatGPT in the classroom to enhance learning.
+Despite its positives, many are concerned about its impact on learner’s critical thinking and analytical writing skills.
+Still, the modern day teacher can use chatbots in the classroom to enhance learning in unique ways.

 So, what is there to learn today?